Clementine696/Clementine696/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning ...
+- 🌱 I’m year 3 Applied Computer Science student at KMUTT

 <!--
 **Clementine696/Clementine696** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.